PubNubDevelopers/solutions-chat-widget/README.md

 Persistence is only set to a day
 User and Channel mentions aren't stored but a popup is shown Channel Monitor - muting and banning.
+Public groups - I am deliberately limiting it to 40 people